March 2025: Breaking news from the IARC:

 Why the 2024 update to the EU CLP?

 The EU-Commission recognised "insufficient protection and suboptimal communication to consumers of hazardous products."
-Fuel station operators: Please contact our experts directly to learn what you need to do and the options available.
+Fuel station operators: Please contact our experts directly to learn about the display options available.
 CLP labels can be shown to consumers within your existing nozzle display units (i.e. most units available are big enough to display the content required by CLP Article 17).

 However, if your CLP labels are missing or so far overlooked, they are quick to implement.
 While CLP labels can be shown in any nozzle display unit, GripHero's CLP (Article 17) Hazard Labels enable quick, easy and inexpensive compliance to both the GB CLP and EU CLP requirements.